humanestandards/home/content/play/fair-play-powers.md

 ---
-title: Humane Powers
+title: Fair-Play Powers
 subtitle: How to Learn Ethics with the help of our Hands.
 date: '2021-06-26'
 categories:
   - data/categories/documentation.json
 tags:
 excerpt: The Easiest way to Practice with the Humane Standards.
-thumb_image_alt: humane-powers
+thumb_image_alt: fair-play-powers
-image_alt: humane powers
+image_alt: Fair-Play Powers
 image_position: left
 seo:
-  title: ⭐ Humane Powers
+  title: ⭐ Fair-Play Powers
   description: Our Inherited Problem-Solving Skills
   robots: []
   extra: